How to Plan Canal Boat Trips (What You Need to Know)

 Using the internet, however, somehow lacks a guidebook's charm.
 I can hear you all scream at your computers that I'm living in the past, but a canal boat trip is meant to connect with the history and atmosphere of the ancient canal network.

-Try and remember that you're traveling along canals that were dug by hand in some cases, two or three hundred years ago.
+Try to remember that you're traveling along canals that were dug by hand in some cases two or three hundred years ago.

 Staring at a phone screen, as in other walks of life, diverts our attention away from the beauty around us.
 Plus, it relies on good cell service at all times (often unreliable in remote countrysides).